MicrosoftDocs/winrt-api/windows.applicationmodel.datatransfer/sharedstorageaccessmanager.md

 + A sharing token expires after 14 days and is no longer valid.
 + The source app cannot get more than one thousand sharing tokens.
 After a token is redeemed, removed, or expires, however, it no longer counts against the quota of the source app.

+Network files are not supported with this class.

 ## -examples
 In the following example, a source app launches a mapping app and provides a .gpx file that contains driving directions to be displayed by the target app.